pablang/forgetmenotlist/README.md

 ## Dependencies
-- `jquery-rails` for help with manipulating the DOM.
-I didn't want to have to use jquery but the Rails Unobstrusive Javascript library was not working for me.
+- `jquery-rails` to manipulate the DOM.
+I didn't want to have to add the extra jQuery dependency but the Rails Unobstrusive Javascript library was not working for me.
+- `RSpec` used as the test suite
+- `capybara` gem used to assist in testing views
+- `FactoryBot` to help create sample data used during testing

+All these dependencies should be met by running `bundle install`.
+There are no other external dependencies like database server, or any other service.

 ## Testing
-Test suite used for this app is RSPEC

-To run tests type `rspec` into CLI
+The test suite used for this app is RSpec.
+To run tests type `rspec` into CLI.

-I enlisted the help of FactoryBot to help create sample data for testing.
+This was my first project practising TDD on the whole app.
+There was alot to learn but luckily there is a lot of resources and documentation.

+There are mainly 2 types of tests:
+- API tests, using Rspec `type: request` tests, to ensure all API endpoints behave as expected and deal gracefully with situations other than the happy path, e.g. error handling, invalid parameters, etc.
+- Views tests, using Rspec `type: view` tests, to ensure that the front end always include the elements that we expect: form elements, data, etc. and that partials are rendered with the correct information for each item on the list.

+Work in progress: Creating some `feature` tests with Capybara and Selenium to do an end to end test of the app.

 ## Design Decisions

 ### Home
-- App only uses one page for simplicity
+- The app only uses one page for simplicity
-- Home controller loads all items to be used in the client
+- The home controller loads all items to be used in the client
-- Items are rendered using partials
+- The items are rendered using partials
-- Has a form that adds new items via AJAX request to `/api/items/` POST using rails form_with helper
+- It has a form that adds new items via AJAX request to `POST /api/items/` using the rails form_with helper

 ### Partial (for each item)
-- Each item will render with a checkbox binded to the delete, checked and text fields
+- Each item will render a checkbox binded to the value of `item.checked?`, its text and a delete link
 - It leverages the power of the form_with helper on each item to handle the API requests via AJAX and update the DOM
-- When a checkbox is marked it triggers a change event and toggles the `checked?` field to true or false
+- When a checkbox is marked it triggers a change event (`PUT /api/item/:id`) and toggles the `checked?` field to true or false
 - It also adds a class name to the item to gray out the item when its checked

   ### Note:
-  - I tried using Rails JS native library, UJS, which worked great to make a request but unfortunately couldn’t figure out why it was unable to manipulate the DOM.
-I needed to install the `jquery-rails` gem to be able to modify the DOM after each request eg add items to the list or add ‘grayed-out’ classes to the checked item
+  - I tried using Rails JS native library, UJS, which worked great to make the requests but unfortunately couldn’t figure out why it was unable to manipulate the DOM.
+I needed to install the `jquery-rails` gem to be able to modify the DOM after each request e.g. add items to the list or add ‘grayed-out’ classes to the checked item

-### Testing
-- Tested the API endpoint to ensure they were returning what was necessary for the front-end
-- Items controller was tested using RSPEC test of type requests
-- The home controller and views was a bit trickier as I was not sure how to write test for views, so will write tests after

 ### API endpoints
 - Items resources were created inside the API namespace
 - I only created the endpoints for update (for the checkbox), delete, and create as I didn't think it was necessary to be able to edit a list item
 - End points accepts 2 formats in most methods
-    - JS: useful to render JS in the native Rails was to execute the in the client on successful requests
+    - JS: useful to render JS in the native Rails way to execute them in the client on successful requests
     - JSON: which renders json and was mainly used to develop an test the API

 ### Database
-- On the assumption that the app does not use sessions or have users, there is only one resource which is the list items
+- Being a technical exercise with a defined (small) scope, to be run locally, I made the assumption of not adding users or session tables, meaning that all users would share a common list.
-- There is one table in the database named `Items`
+- With that in mind there is only one table in the database named `Items`
-- It contains two fields (bar the default id and timestamps):
+- It contains two fields (bar the `id` and `timestamps`):
-    - `text` (string - not betting on someone having more than 255 characters for a list item)
+    - `text` (string - limited to 255 characters for a list item)
     - `checked?` (boolean, which can be toggled)
-- SQLite3 was chosen for the ease of use and accessibility since it is a built-in database for Rails.
-For the size and purpose of the exercise, I thought it best to reduce the amount of dependencies
+- SQLite3 was chosen for the ease of use and accessibility since its support is built-in for Rails.
+Considering the size and purpose of the exercise, I thought it's best to reduce the amount of dependencies.

 ![app design](/public/app_design.png)